ramosslyz/h0tak88r.github.io/_posts/2023-06-05-Deep-Subdomains-Enumeration.md

 ## What's the need?

 - A good subdomain enumeration will help you find those hidden/untouched subdomains, resulting lesser people finding bugs on that particular domain.
-Hence lesser **duplicates**.
+Hence, fewer **duplicates**.
-- Finding applications running on hidden, forgotten(by the organization) sub-domains may lead to uncovering critical vulnerabilities.
+- Finding applications running on hidden, forgotten (by the organization) sub-domains may lead to uncovering critical vulnerabilities.
-- For large organizations, to find what services have they exposed to the internet while performing an internal pentest.
+- For large organizations, to find what services they have exposed to the internet while performing an internal pentest.
 - The methodology of collecting subdomains from tools like `amass`, `subfinder`, `findomain` and directly sending them to httpx/httprobe is **absolutely wrong**.
 Instead, you should first DNS resolve them using tools like [puredns](https://github.com/d3mondev/puredns) or [shuffledns](https://github.com/projectdiscovery/shuffledns).

 <aside>
-💡 There are many tools that you may think it is better than the mentioned ones  in some techniques, In this methodology I focus on the Techniques Themselves, You can go ahead and try your preferred Tools
+💡 There are many tools that you may think are better than the ones mentioned in some techniques, In this methodology I focus on the techniquess part You can go ahead and try your preferred Tools

 </aside>

-**From the This image you can get the idea of  horizontal/Vrtical domain correlation:**
+**From this image, you can get the idea of horizontal/vertical domain correlation:**

 ![image](https://github.com/h0tak88r/h0tak88r.github.io/assets/108616378/66dae1c9-af03-48e9-8bab-df516c70cb21)